-How to Create a Simple Mail Forwarder in 2024
+[Docker] How to Create a Simple Email Forwarder in 2024

-Few registrar or hosting companies provide free e-mail forwarding services nowadays.
-So you have to either pay for mail forwarding for your domain, or you could create your own mail forwarder.
+Few registrars or hosting companies provide free email forwarding services nowadays.
+So you have to either pay for mail forwarding for your domain, or you could create your own email forwarder.

-Let’s create a mail forwarder in a Docker container.
+Let’s create a email forwarder in a Docker container.
 It is probably the simplest solution.
 You can use it, for example on a VPS server.

 Please notice: Setting up a mail forwarder in a Docker container does not mean you need to have everything else (HTTP server, MySQL server, etc.) on your server in Docker containers.
 You can keep only the mail forwarder in a Docker container.
 And install everything else directly on your server.
 Or you can keep everything in Docker.
 It’s up to you.